dps923/winter2020/graded-work/assign4-professor.md

 > DPS923 students will have a few additional specifications.

-<mark>This document is being edited.<br>This notice will be removed when the edits are complete.</mark>
+<mark>This document is being edited.<br>This notice will be removed when the edits are complete.<br>Get started right away on this - don't wait for the updated sample screen captures.<br>The work to do (below) is complete (except for a few extra tasks for DPS923 students).</mark>

 <br>